 Please see bottom of page for fees and current availability.

 What to Expect?

 I am currently offering online therapy sessions via Zoom software.
-Please contact me initially by email or contact me by the mobile number provided to arrange a free of charge 15 minute telephone call to establish if I can be of assistance to you.
+There are some advantages to working online for example; your own flexibility of location (e.g. you may work away) and time of session (lunch break or morning/afternoon appointments if you work shifts).
+Please contact me initially by email or by the mobile number provided to arrange a free of charge 15 minute telephone call to establish if I can be of assistance to you.

 When face to face appointments resume: Clarity Wellbeing Clinic is accessed via an unobtrusive entrance leading to modern, discreet and comfortable therapy rooms.
 Rope Walk parking is within a two minute walk with both the train and bus stations five minute walk.
 You will be provided with a comfortable, completely confidential space to explore and understand why your thoughts and actions may be affecting your life.

 I have experience of working with adult clients from a range of; ages, sexuality, backgrounds and cultures and have been privileged to share in the undulating emotions and experiences of their lives.